 My Cottage Garden Magazine Features for Spring 2021

-It was a dream come true for this gardener as my cottage and cut flower gardens were featured in Better Homes and Gardens Cottage Style Magazine in the Spring 2021 issue and Country Home Magazine in their Summer 2021 issue.
+It was a dream come true for this gardener as my cottage and cut flower gardens were featured in Better Homes and Gardens Cottage Style Magazine in their Spring 2021 issue and Country Home Magazine in their Summer 2021 issue.

 Here’s Jay Wilde, photographer, in my garden in July 2020.
 It was the hottest day of the summer, in the high 90s and I remember flowers wilting all over the place.

-The photoshoot was originally planned for the B&H Cottage Style issue so I was so excited when I heard that Country Home Magazine, which is also owned by Meredith Publication, was going to pick up the pictures for the summer issue.
+The photo shoot was originally planned for the B&H Cottage Style issue so I was so excited when I heard that Country Home Magazine, which is also owned by Meredith Publication, was going to pick up the pictures for the summer issue.

 My home and garden were also in the Cottage Journal’s Vintage issue in June 2021 which was a feature of pictures I had taken myself.
 To be featured in 3 magazines in one year was such an honor and a huge dream come true.